rba100/aipipe/README.md

 ### Options

 - `-c / --cb`: outputs only the first code block emitted by the LLM, discarding all other output.
 Otherwise all output is emitted to std out.
 - `-p / --pretty`: use console colours to highlight markdown.
+Cannot use with --cb for now.
-- `-s / --stream`: stream the output for faster perceived response
+- `-s / --stream`: stream the output for faster perceived response.
 - `-r / --reasoning`: use a reasoning model instead, for extra oomph.
 - `-f / --fast`: use a fast-but-thick model instead, for extra speed.